 Basically, this means that you are able to upload your podcast from WordPress itself.
 Rather than tackle tons of interfaces and dashboards, users can just work straight from one that they’re used to.

 Pretty cool right?
-Blubrry’s emphasis on user accessibility is probably the driving factor that has led them to tremendous success.
+Blubrry’s emphasis on user accessibility with easy to use interfaces is probably the driving factor that has led them to tremendous success in the podcasting space.

-Unfortunately for some, Blubrry does not have free plans much like other podcast hosting platforms.
-Plus, since their tools come heavily meshed with WordPress and all its plugins – it wouldn’t make sense for you to use Blubrry if your site is hosted elsewhere (Wix/Squarespace, etc).
+Unfortunately for some, Blubrry does not have free plans much like other podcast hosting services.
+Plus, since their tools come heavily meshed with WordPress plugins –it wouldn’t make sense for you to use Blubrry if your site is hosted elsewhere (Wix/Squarespace, etc).

-However, on the off chance that you do indeed have a site hosted on WordPress (or have intentions to create one!) – Hustlr recommends Blubrry a thousand times over.
-Even their most affordable monthly fee of $12 comes with an array of attractive, straightforward and efficient features that will most likely boost your podcasting game to no end.
+However, on the off chance that you do indeed have a site hosted on WordPress (or have intentions to create one!) –Hustlr recommends Blubrry for a podcast host a thousand times over.
+Even their most affordable monthly fee of $12 per month comes with an array of attractive, straightforward and easy to use features that will most likely boost your podcasting game to no end.